Eddie Hall vs. Hafþór Björnsson: Round 4

 Round four started with Björnsson attacking with swift jabs.
 Hall started to gas out and changed to a stance having kept distinctly leaning over to the right side mimicking the natural movement of a Fiddler Crab.
 Björnsson won the fourth round.

 Round 5

 By fifth round Hall's fatigue was evident and the power and frequency of his initial haymakers had depleted.
 Björnsson kept his composure and continued with his constant jabs, connecting several times.
 Björnsson won the fifth round.

 Round 6

 In the sixth and final round, things started slow but at 2:26 remaining mark, Björnsson who took advantage of Hall not keeping his hands up and elbows tucked, connected clean and knocked him down again, sending him to the floor for the second time.
 After managing to fend off exhausted Hall from delivering an anticipated haymaker during the rest of the round, Björnsson convincingly won the sixth round and the fight.

 Aftermath

-On 20 April 2022, Hall got a tattoo on his foot stating "World’s Strongest Man - Hafthor Julius Bjornsson" to commemorate the fight and his loss, which eventually went on to be known as the 'Desolation of Eddie Hall'.
+On 20 April 2022, Hall got a tattoo on his foot stating "World’s Strongest Man - Hafthor Julius Bjornsson" to commemorate the fight and his loss.